aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 Before you begin, this guide assumes you have published Laravel's default authentication scaffolding.

-If you have not yet done so, please follow Laravel's [documented guide](https://laravel.com/docs/authentication#introduction) to get started, and head back here once done.
+If you haven't done this yet, please follow Laravel's [auth scaffolding guide](https://laravel.com/docs/authentication#introduction) to get started, then head back here once done.

 ## Debugging {#debugging}